jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 If we have particularly many but small forces in one location, we simulate higher importance.
 Consequently, the position of the centroid would shift towards this point-rich area.
 The varying number of force points is a direct consequence of the variable element length.
 The latter statement can be verified by careful examination of @fig_16.
-Where the centroids or #gl_("lee") should be placed is not known to us at this time.
+Where the centroids or #gls("lie") should be placed is not known to us at this time.
 It is the task of kmeans++ to answer exactly this.
 If a preferred direction were unknowingly provided through an incorrect data format, the kmeans++ output would be partially or completely unusable.

 To adjust the kmeans++ input data format, it must be defined how many individual forces are to be found over a reference length.